Lee Relative Who Denounced White Supremacy Resigns As Pastor Of N.C. Church

 Robert E. Lee's Descendant On Confederate Statues

-A week after violence rocked Charlottesville, Va., Lee spoke to NPR's Weekend Edition about his famous u, many generations removed.
-He said he thought the statues of his relative should be removed.
+A week after violence rocked Charlottesville, Va., Lee spoke to NPR's Weekend Edition about his famous uncle, many generations removed.
+He said he thought the statues of Lee should be removed.

 "I do think they need to come down," Lee said.
 "I think it's time that we have a conversation about how to remember our past without commemorating our past."